badaskaptan/kargomarket/AI_AGENT_GUIDE.md

 ---

-**Last Updated**: July 2025
+**Last Updated**: July 23, 2025
-**Version**: Post-Modal-Reorganization
+**Version**: Enhanced Service Offer System + Full Schema Coverage
 **Maintainer**: AI-Assistant Ready Documentation

 > 💡 **Pro Tip for AI Agents**: When making changes, always verify import paths, use proper types, and follow the established service layer patterns.
-This project has grown complex but follows consistent patterns throughout.
+The ServiceOfferDetailModal now serves as a reference for comprehensive data display - it shows ALL Supabase fields with proper formatting for different data types (text, dates, booleans, JSON objects).

 ---